What is Trisequens Hormone Replacement Therapy?

 Trisequens is a combined hormone replacement therapy that contains oestrogen (estradiol) and norethisterone acetate which is a synthetic form of the hormone progesterone.

-Trisequens is a combined HRT that contains an estrogen called estradiol and synthetic form of the hormone progesterone, norethisterone acetate.
-It is taken every day without a break to reduce symptoms of the menopause in women who still have a uterus but have not had a period in at least the last 6 months.
+Trisequens is taken every day without a break to reduce menopausal symptoms in women who still have a uterus but have not had a menstrual period in at least the last 6 months.
 Trisequens should cause you to have a monthly bleed.

 Trisequens is a sequential type of HRT, which means that inside each pack of 28 tablets, the different colour tablets have different amounts of hormones.
 This guarantees that you get the most appropriate dose of each hormone throughout the month.

 During menopause, the oestrogen levels in a woman's body drop, which can cause women to experience some unwanted symptoms.
 These can vary from person to person but often include:

 These are just a few of the menopausal symptoms that some women will experience.
 For more information take a look at this guide on recognising the early signs of menopause.